uperl/Win32-ErrorMode/README.md

 SetErrorMode($mode);
 ```

-Controls whether Windows will handle the specified type of serious erros
+Controls whether Windows will handle the specified type of serious errors
-or whether the process wil handle them.
+or whether the process will handle them.

 `$mode` can be zero or more of the following values, bitwise or'd
 together: